 Cat fleas are holometabolic insects.
 They develop through four distinct phases: Egg, larva, pupa, and adult.
 Infestations consist of 50-57% eggs, 34-35% larvae, 8-10% pupae, and 1-5% adults.
 Discovering adult fleas on a pet is only seeing the “tip of the iceberg”.
 For every adult, there are around 100 immature stages hidden in the environment.

 How quickly fleas develop depends upon temperature and humidity.
-In a home environment, the life cycle often completes in 17 to 26 days.
+In a home environment, the life cycle often completes in 17-26 days.
 Eggs hatch into larvae within 2-3 days.
 Larvae begin spinning a cocoon and pupating 7-11 days after hatching.
 The cocooned prepupae will pupate and reach adulthood in 7-19 days.

 How Fast Fleas Reproduce

-Fleas are highly reproductive and multiply at a rapid rate.
+Fleas multiply quickly.
 Within a month, a single female will breed thousands of descendants, though most won’t reach adulthood.

-Now let’s assume it takes 20 days for the eggs to become adults, and half will be female.
+Now let’s assume it takes 20 days for the eggs to become adults, half being female.
 At day 20, 15 new females will emerge, jump onto the host, feed, mate, and begin laying a total of 90 viable eggs per day.
 At day 21, another 15 females will emerge and do the same.
 And so on.
-The flea population will grow exponentially.
-By day 30, the infestation in the home would surpass 4,400 fleas.
-And as time goes on, it will continue to exponentially increase.
+The population will grow exponentially.
+By day 30, the infestation would surpass 4,400 fleas.

-The longer a flea problem goes undetected and untreated, the worse it will become, which will lead to difficulties in control.
-Oftentimes pet owners don’t realize how bad an infestation truly is, because 95-99% of the flea population is hidden in carpets as eggs, larvae, and pupae.
+The longer a flea problem goes undetected and untreated, the worse it’ll become and the harder it’ll be to control.
+Oftentimes pet owners don’t realize how bad an infestation truly is, because 95-99% of the fleas are hidden in carpets as eggs, larvae, and pupae.